espressif/esp-idf/docs/en/api-reference/peripherals/pcnt.rst

 2. Place all functions that used by the ISR into IRAM [2]_

-3. Place driver object into DRAM (in case it's linked to PSRAM by accident)
+3. Place driver object into DRAM (in case it's mapped to PSRAM by accident)

 This will allow the interrupt to run while the cache is disabled but will come at the cost of increased IRAM consumption.